jemmadm/code-katas/README.md

 Using IntelliJ, using the ‘VCS’ menu, choose ‘Checkout from Version Control’, then ‘Git’, then enter `https://github.atcloud.io/AutoTrader/code-katas.git` and hit ‘Clone’.
 Choose to open the project, and then choose ‘Enable Auto-Import’ from the green pop up that appears.

-The dependencies should all be set up for you to use JUnit, Hamcrest or AssertJ.
-Maven is packaged with the project so it won’t matter if you don’t have your own installation set up.
+The dependencies should all be set up for you to use JUnit or AssertJ.
+The build uses Gradle Wrapper so you should be good to go—run `./gradlew build` to build project.

 ## Reverting your changes